 Reasonable efforts are always made to keep fees to the minimum that is consistent with the provision of a modern and efficient teaching programme.
 However, fee increases may become necessary from time to time in order to maintain standards or following a change in law or regulation.
 You will be notified in advance of any increase, but we will not increase fees during the course of an academic year.

 If payments become overdue, we reserve the right to suspend or cancel tuition and to charge interest on the balance at the rate of 2% above the base rate of NatWest bank per month or part thereof.

 The Centre will use all reasonable endeavours to deliver all programmes described in our prospectus and other marketing materials.
 However circumstances may change due to factors beyond our reasonable control and it may be necessary to vary the content of a programme.
 We will use reasonable endeavours to ensure that any changes are kept to a minimum, but if we are required to make material changes to a programme before your arrival at the Centre, we shall inform you as soon as possible.
 If you reasonably believe that the changes will affect you adversely, you may transfer to an alternative programme at the Centre for which you are qualified or withdraw your application without any liability for fees (including the enrolment fee).

-Should you be successful in progressing to a University undergraduate programme, an amount equivalent to 15% of that programme’s first year’s tuition fees will be payable by you to us as a programme preparation fee.
-At the same time, you will be entitled to receive a 15% discount from the University in respect of the first year’s fees of the undergraduate programme.
+Should you be successful in progressing to a University programme, an amount equivalent to 10% of that programme’s first year’s tuition fees will be payable by you to us as a programme preparation fee.
+At the same time, you will be entitled to receive a 10% discount from the University in respect of its first year’s fees.
 The relevant University programme preparation fees will be payable through your first year’s University tuition fees.

 Students who do not meet the attainment criteria will not be allowed to proceed with their original programme, but may be offered an alternative programme or invited to withdraw from the Centre.